onap/policy-parent/docs/development/devtools/clamp-dcae.rst

 - Deployment and Configuration of DCAE microservice PMSH
 - Undeployment of PMSH

-Creation of the Control Loop:
+Creation of the Automation Composition:
 -----------------------------
-A Control Loop is created by commissioning a Tosca template with Control loop definitions and instantiating the Control Loop with the state "UNINITIALISED".
+A Automation Composition is created by commissioning a Tosca template with Automation Composition definitions and instantiating the Automation Composition with the state "UNINITIALISED".

 - Upload a TOSCA template from the POLICY GUI.
 The definitions includes a kubernetes participant and control loop elements that deploys and configures a microservice in the kubernetes cluster.
-  Control loop element for kubernetes participant includes a helm chart information of DCAE microservice and the element for Http Participant includes the configuration entity for the microservice.
+  Automation Composition element for kubernetes participant includes a helm chart information of DCAE microservice and the element for Http Participant includes the configuration entity for the microservice.
   :download:`Sample Tosca template <tosca/pairwise-testing.yml>`

   .. image:: images/cl-commission.png

   Verification: The template is commissioned successfully without errors.

-- Instantiate the commissioned Control loop definitions from the Policy Gui under 'Instantiation Management'.
+- Instantiate the commissioned Automation Composition definitions from the Policy Gui under 'Instantiation Management'.

   .. image:: images/create-instance.png

-  Update instance properties of the Control Loop Elements if required.
+  Update instance properties of the Automation Composition Elements if required.

   .. image:: images/update-instance.png